Wednesday, October 15, 2025

 This Elam Prophecy is very similar to a lot of the Prophecies about the Nations before it.
 The detail that is unique to it however, that really stands out, is in verse 38 where YHWH says He will place His Throne in Elam.

-No where else in Scripture does YHWH ever indicate that He will place His Throne on Earth anywhere other than Israel.
+No where else in Scripture does YHWH ever indicate that He will place His Throne on Earth anywhere other than Israel (not that I currently recall anyway, feel free to correct me if I'm wrong).
 Where in Israel is not always as unambiguously uniformly Jerusalem as most assume, but it is definitely always in Israel.

 But recently I noticed that Ezra 4:9 refers to Elamites as being among the Pagan Gentile populations settled in Israel by Asnapper, along with Susanchites which may mean people of Susa.
 Most scholars seem to view the name Asnapper here as a corruption of Assurbanipal.
 And indeed Secular History shows Elam was conquered and defeated by Assurbanipal multiple times.

-The Elamites were not 100% removed from their original homeland, a remnant there continued to exist in the time of Cyrus and then Elymais existed during Greco-Roman/Parthian times.
+The Elamites were not 100% removed from their original homeland, a remnant there continued to exist, showing up in history in the time of Cyrus and then Elymais existed during Greco-Roman/Parthian times.

 But since Assurbanipal was before the time of Jeremiah, could it be that Geographically speaking the Elam that Jeremiah is talking about is where they were settled in Israel rather than Elam in Iran?